The Inside Scoop

 Someone turned the Jacuzzi into an orange glitter cannon.
 (RIP, water jets.)

-So now?
-We write things down.
+So now, we write things down.

 Want the full, grown-up version?
 Head to The Fine Print.
 It still has a wink or two, but it’s the one we enforce when things go sideways.